-MERC is offering test and evaluation services to developers/manufacturers of ballast water treatment systems designed to prevent the transport of non-native aquatic species and to meet IMO and USCG ballast water discharge standards.
-The goal is to further the efficient and effective transition of treatments from concept and prototype to certification and routine operational use.
+MERC is offering test and evaluation services to developers/manufacturers of ballast water management systems (BWMSs) designed to prevent the transport of non-native aquatic species and to meet IMO and USCG ballast water discharge standards, as well as other maritime environmental technologies.
+The goal is to further the efficient and effective transition of treatments and technologies from concept and prototype to certification and routine operational use.

 MERC offers testing on a Mobile Test Platform, that will allow ballast water treatment systems to be evaluated in Baltimore MD (salinity 5 - 12 psu), Norfolk VA (salinity 18 - 25 psu) and/or Washington DC (Anacostia River, 0 psu) with one system installation.
 The MERC facility (pictured above) includes two 300 m3 tanks, two 300 m3/hr pumps and all other associated infractructure to complete G8/G9 and ETV testing.
 For examples of prior test protocols and final reports see MERC Reports.